jbakse/compform_site/content/pixels/index.md

 {% js-lab "sketches/basic_pixels_2.js" %}

-Line 15
-: Instead of choosing a color at random, this example calculates a color based on the current `x` and `y` position of the pixel being set.
+**Line 15:** Instead of choosing a color at random, this example calculates a color based on the current `x` and `y` position of the pixel being set.

 ### Random Access Example